-4. Remove the engine oil dipstick, and then wipe it off with a clean rag.
+4. Remove the engine oil filler cap, and then wipe the dipstick with a clean rag.

-1. Engine oil dipstick
+1. Engine oil filler cap

-5. Insert the dipstick completely into the oil filler hole, and then remove it again to check the oil level.
+5. Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.

-The engine oil should be between the minimum and maximum level marks.
+The engine oil should be between the tip of the dipstick and the maximum level mark.

+- 3. Engine oil dipstick

-- 1. Maximum level mark
+- 4. Maximum level mark

-- 2. Minimum level mark
+- 5. Tip of the engine oil dipstick

-- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
+- If the engine oil is not between the tip of the dipstick and the maximum level mark, add sufficient oil of the recommended type to

+raise it to the correct level.
 NOTICE: Be sure the engine oil is at the correct level, otherwise engine damage may result.
-[ECB000852]
+[ECB00852]